edtsech/polyfun/README.md

 # Polyfun

-Polyfun allows you to write functions which supports single dispatch on type by first argument.
+Polyfun allows you to write functions which supports single dispatch on type.
 It means you can write polymorphic functions or extend third-party functions for specific types.

-###### Define function without any implementation:
+##### Define function without any implementation:

 ``` js
 var f = fun()